GandhiNN/gandhinn.github.io/_drafts/2025-04-21-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 ## Extra: How does we handle rounding up of decimal numbers in Rust?
 TBC

-# 3. How does we convert the DPU hours into its respective monetary values?
+# 3. How does we convert the DPU hours into monetary values?
 TBC

 # Conclusion